peteroupc/CBOR/docs/PeterO.DataUtilities.md

     public static string ToUpperCaseAscii(
         string str);

-Returns a string with the basic lower-case letters A to Z (U+0061 to U+007A) converted to upper-case.
+Returns a string with the basic lower-case letters A to Z (U+0061 to U+007A) converted to the corresponding basic upper-case letters.
 Other characters remain unchanged.

 <b>Parameters:</b>